-You must return these to us by

-Booking forms received after the deadline will be put on a waiting list.
+You must return these to us by Booking forms received after the deadline will be put on a waiting list.
 If you are successful in getting a place on one of our events, we will call, email or text you within 5 calendar days of the deadline.

-Name of parent-carer(s):

-Address:

-Home Telephone: Mobile:

-Email Address .

-What is your disabled child's name?

-What is your child's disability/ additiona al need?

-What is your disabled child's age, gende r and ethnicity /?
+Name of parent-carer(s): Address: Home Telephone:Mobile: Email Address What is your disabled child's name?
+What is your child's disability/ additional need?
+What is your disabled child's age, gender and ethnicity?
 Does your child use a wheelchair?
-(Pleas se circle) YES NO

-Other children attending (siblings only) including ages

-Any concerns you may have about the e vent

-We are unable to offer places to friends or non-immediate family members unless this has been discussed in advanced with the Manager.

-Please note that children under 3 years old go for free on all our events but they must be included on the booking form

-Pictures will be taken for funders and our website and your children are your responsibility at all times.
+(Please circle) YES NO Other children attending (siblings only) inc ages We are unable to offer places to friends or non-immediate family members unless this has been discussed in advanced with the Manager.
+Please note that children under 3 years old go for free on all our events but they must be included on the booking form Pictures will be taken for funders and our website and your children are your responsibility at all times.